Traxx (film): Reception

 In his book 80s Action Movies on the Cheap, Daniel R. Budnik wrote that the film is "sort of a parody but not quite" of 1980s action film excess.
 Budnik compared it to Sledge Hammer!, saying that audiences may have misinterpreted the film and been offended by the over-the-top violence.

-In a 2025 interview with RedLetterMedia, Shadoe Stevens denounced the film, calling it "so stupid", and claiming that the "really funny" script had been changed drastically in pre-production.
+In a 2025 interview with RedLetterMedia, in their episode Best of the Worst: Terror Squad, Back from Hell, and Traxx, Shadoe Stevens denounced the film, calling it "so stupid", and claiming that the "really funny" script had been changed drastically in pre-production.
 He recalled producer Dino De Laurentis believing "it was going to be the next Crocodile Dundee."
 Upon filming a deleted gag where the Guzik brothers are executed in three differently colored electric chairs, Stevens allegedly wrote in his journal, "We are fucked."
+Despite these criticisms by Stevens the RedLetterMedia panel picked Traxx to be its best of the worst for that episode.